UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - In `RoadVehicleProperties.cs`, try removing the word `virtual` from the line that reads `public virtual string Description`

-**virtual** functions are functions that can be overridden and support polymorphic behaviour.
+**virtual** functions are functions that can be overridden and support polymorphic behavior.
 This adds an extra run-time cost, but also allows for much more expressive code to be written.

 - Try changing the keyword **override** to **new** (which is the default).
 Contrast the results.

 The code in this section can be found in the [polymorph folder](/code/Chapter1/essential-c-sharp-part1/polymorph)

 ## Static Classes
-Before we finnish this section, let's take a quick clook at static classes.
+Before we finnish this section, let's take a quick look at static classes.
 Consider the following example:

 ```C#
     static public class MathTools